-Transferring graphene flakes onto hexagonal boron nitride (h-BN) has been the most popular approach for the fabrication of graphne/h-BN heterostructures so far.
-The orientation between graphene and h-BN lattices, however, are not controllable and the h-BN/graphene interfaces are prone to be contaminated during this elaborate process.
-Direct synthesis of graphene on h-BN is an alternative and rapidly growing approach.
-Synthesized graphene via such approaches is personally tailored to conform to each specific h-BN flakes, hence the limitations of conventional fabrication approaches are overcome.
-Reported processes paved the initial steps to improve the scalablity of the device fabrication for industrial applications.
-Reviewing the developments in the field, from the birth point to the current status is the focus of this letter.
-We show how the field has been developed to overcome the existing challenges one after the other and discuss where the field is heading to.
+Transferring graphene flakes onto hexagonal boron nitride (h-BN) has become a common approach for fabricating graphene/h-BN heterostructures.
+Controlling the alignment between graphene and h-BN lattices is difficult to achieve and the h-BN/graphene interface is prone to contamination in this complicated process.
+Direct synthesis of graphene on h-BN is a rapidly growing alternative.
+In situ grown graphene is individually tailored to conform to the specific h-BN flake, hence the limitations of the conventional transfer-based fabrication approach are overcome.
+Developed processes promise improved scalablity of the device fabrication, eventually suitable for industrial applications.
+The developments in the field, from inception to current status is the focus of this review.
+How the field is progressing to overcome existing challenges is discussed together with its future prospects.